The Complete Guide to Total German Immersion for Anyone, Anywhere

 It’s a natural way of learning

 Nobody is born with fluency.
 Remember how you learned your first language as a child?
-By observing your environment, listening to the other people speak and imitating what they said.
+By observing your environment, listening to other people speak and imitating what they said.

-We learn naturally from what is happening around us.
-There is no way around it.
 Therefore, if you are surrounded by German 24/7, you will naturally pick up on a lot of things, many of which you would never find in a textbook.

 Learning opportunities are everywhere